 A21 Lewisham Spine Cycleway

-This Tower Bridge to Greenwich route has been long in conception but the latest news is that construction of the Lewisham section is due to commence in Sept 2019 with completion sometime in 2020.
+This Tower Bridge to Greenwich route is currently under construction with completion sometime in 2021.
 Consultation on the detailed plans happened back in 2018 and our response to that consultation is here.
 We have been chasing TfL about this project for a number of years.
-Here is an update from 2017 on various issues we pursued then with TfL, including the delay on CS4.
+Here is an update from 2017 on various issues we pursued then with TfL, including the delay on Cycleway 4.

 Cycle Superhighway 5 (CS5)